Out-of-Order Membership in Regular Languages: Problem Statement and First Results

-\subparagraph*{Time complexity upper bound.} We first study efficient algorithms for out-of-order membership to fixed regular languages in terms of time complexity per streamed character.
-We work in the standard unit-cost RAM model with logarithmic word size~\cite{FredmanW90,grandjean2023which}.
-In that model, we show that all regular languages admit an algorithm with $O(1)$ complexity per letter and a linear space usage of $O(n)$ bits (i.e., amounting to $O(n/\log n)$ memory words).
+In the computational model defined above, we can show that all regular languages admit an algorithm with $O(1)$ complexity per letter and a linear space usage of $O(n)$ bits (i.e., amounting to $O(n/\log n)$ memory cells).

 \begin{theoremrep} For any fixed regular language $L$, there is an algorithm for out-of-order membership to~$L$ with \(O(1)\) time per streamed character and a space complexity of \(O(n)\) bits. \end{theoremrep}